vert-x3/vertx-web-site/src/site/blog/posts/2018-08-06-the-first-step-rss-reader.md

 template: post.html
 date: 2018-08-06
 author: Sammers21
+draft: true
 ---

 # The RSS reader tutorial

-This tutorial is dedicated for users who'd like to know how to use the Eclipse Vert.x Cassandra client with Rx Java 2 API in practice.
+This tutorial is dedicated for users who'd like to know how to use the Eclipse Vert.x Cassandra client with in practice.

 # Before you start this tutorial